How to fill in a Self Assessment Tax Return online

 At the moment, you can submit a paper return to HMRC or use HMRC’s gateway to file Self Assessment Tax Returns.
 However, as part of the government’s plan to digitalise the UK tax system, Self Assessment is changing soon.

-In 2026, Making Tax Digital for Income Tax (MTD for Income Tax) rules will come into effect.
+In 2026, Making Tax Digital for Income Tax (MTD for IT) rules will come into effect.
 It means that landlords and self-employed people earning over £50,000 annually will need to use MTD-compatible software to keep digital records and submit returns to HMRC.
-Those earning above £30,000 will have to follow MTD for Income Tax rules from April 2027.
+Those earning above £30,000 will have to follow MTD for IT rules from April 2027.
+And, those earning above £20,000 will follow MTD for IT rules from April 2028.

 Instead of one annual Self Assessment Return, you will need to submit quarterly updates and a Final Declaration.